federicopopoff/challengeContactList/README.md

 ## Libraries

 ### Retrofit - Http client

+Retrofit is a type-safe REST client for Android (or just Java) developed by Square.
+The library provides a powerful framework for authenticating and interacting with APIs and sending network requests with OkHttp.
+See this guide to understand how OkHttp works.

 ### Fresco - Image managment library

+Fresco takes care of image loading and display, so you don't have to.
+It will load images from the network, local storage, or local resources, and display a placeholder until the image has arrived.
+It has two levels of cache; one in memory and another in internal storage.

 ### Gson Converter - Serialization/deserialization library

+Gson is a Java library that can be used to convert Java Objects into their JSON representation.
+It can also be used to convert a JSON string to an equivalent Java object.
+Gson can work with arbitrary Java objects including pre-existing objects that you do not have source-code of.

 ## Notes